Main Street Pontiac is one of the many Main Street programs part of Main Street Oakland County and Main Street America.

 Each year, the National Main Street Center (Main Street America) recognizes exceptional communities whose successes serve as a model for comprehensive, preservation-based commercial district revitalization with the Great American Main Street Award (GAMSA).
 These award-winning communities demonstrate exemplary achievement in the process of strengthening their downtowns and commercial districts based on criteria established by Main Street America.

-Below are a few videos from the communities for Covington, Kentucky and New Orleans, Louisiana which were selected as 2017 recipients of the Great American Main Street Awards.
+Below are videos from the communities of Covington, Kentucky and New Orleans, Louisiana, both of which were selected as recipients of the Great American Main Street Awards.
 These videos show just how effective Main Street’s approach can be in revitalizing a downtown community while preserving its own unique personality.